sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 - *NP = No Problem* (Easton Bornemeier, Kristin Farris, and Matt Iverson) did well with 5 problems solved.
-- Mines teams were first on all problems except for **D** (Alberta White was first).
-But at location, Mines teams were first on all problems.
+- Mines teams were first to solve all problems except for **D** (Alberta White was first).
+But at location, Mines teams were first to solve all problems.
 - All Mines teams solved at least one problem.
 - *The Open Sourcerers*, a team of all freshmen (Jake Vossen, Kieran Lewis, and Nick Redhorse) completed 4 problems for a 28th-place finish regionally and a